PruthvirajChavan45/My-AI-Roadmap/06_Excel/Day 78/README.md

 )
 ```

-Best used when checking **exact matches**.
+Best used when values are fixed and predefined.

 ---

 ## 🧠 Key Learnings (Day 3 – Excel)

+- Applied IF for basic decision-making
-- Used IF for conditional decisions
+- Used Nested IF for multiple conditions
-- Applied AND / OR for multiple conditions
+- Combined IF with AND / OR
 - Simplified logic using IFS
 - Used SWITCH for exact value matching
-- Built structured decision-based formulas
+- Built structured and dynamic Excel formulas

 ---

 ## 🎯 Outcome

-Day 3 improved my ability to:
+Day 3 strengthened my understanding of **logical reasoning in Excel**, enabling me to:
-- Implement business rules in Excel
+- Automate decisions
+- Build smart spreadsheets
-- Create dynamic reports
+- Create rule-based reports
-- Automate decision-making logic
-- Write clean and readable formulas
+- Improve formula clarity

 ---

 ✅ **Phase 6 – Excel Day 3 Completed Successfully 🚀**